 We gathered a number of interesting points and lessons from the brief pilot testing of the interactive Xylophone in the park on the 28th of June.
 Firstly it was evident that playfulness in ageless.
 It was great to see people across all age groups interacting together, learning from each other and having fun.
 There are fun ways of keeping active.
 It is best to encourage people to move, stretch and exercise through enjoyable multisensorial interactions that involve touch, audio and vision.
 These become more valuable and widely utilised when they have the aim of bridging the intergeneration gap at their core, by facilitating connectedness between people.

 Lastly but certainly not least, co-designing interactions is the way forward.

-Check out our video to find out more!
+Check out our to find out more!

 It has been a while since the birth of ‘Local Trade, Local Wealth’ – an ambitious project funded by Catalyst to develop a mobile system to foster local spending and help the Lancaster economy flourish.
 The seed funding was put toward a proof of concept, resulting in a mobile interface for recording trading data.
 This led to the awarding of an EPSRC Research in the Wild grant, and 18 more months of development.

 In the past several months, the proof of concept has been developed into a working system, which we now call BARTER: moBile sociAl netwoRking supporTing local Ethical tRading.
 Trading data can now be recorded by mobile (Android) phones and BARTER’s NFC (near frequency communications) cards.
 We have also devised a means of allowing users to link to the BARTER system via existing cards, such as their Lancaster University Purple Card, and we have plans to link all purple cards to BARTER in the future.